 Enabling LDAP authentication for your account allows you to leverage your existing Active Directory or other LDAP server infrastructure to manage your GoCanvas users.

 To begin, ask your GoCanvas sales representative to enable LDAP integration for your account.
-Once that's done, visit the LDAP Authentication settings page by navigating to Home>Account>Customize>LDAP Authentication Settings (Edit).
+Once that's done, visit the LDAP Authentication settings page by navigating to Home>Account>Account Settings>LDAP Authentication Settings and clicking the Settings button.

 On this screen, you're presented with several fields: